talzeev/SpringBootApplication/README.md

 seedVehiclesfromApi [Vehicle]
 ```
-Fetch data from external API, handle errors, insert in the Mongo DataBase created in the constructor.
+Fetch data from external API, handle errors from server and client, insert in the Mongo DataBase created in the constructor.
 Return all info from the collection (vehicles) after being created.
-In my newwork with my device take 10-20 seconds to make the whole proccess.
+In my network with my device take 10-20 seconds to make the whole proccess.
 O(n) time complexity.

 ```graphQL
 getAllVehicles [Vehicle]